reframejs/reframe/docs/intro.template.md

 (such as React, Express, Webpack, etc.).

 **Rapid Prototyping** -
-You can change your app's stack at any time.
+You can change your app's stack at any time which is crucial when prototyping.
-This comes in handy for rapid prototyping.
 For example,
-you can implement a first prototype as a frontend-only while skipping a real database by hard-writing data in the codebase.
+you can implement a prototype as a static site while skipping a real database by hard-writing data in the codebase.
-You can then easily deploy your first prototype.
-(To a free static host such as GitHub Pages or Netlify.)
-Later, when hard-writing data isn't sustainable anymore, you can add a Node.js server and a database to your prototype.
+Later, when hard-writing data isn't sustainable anymore, you can add a Node.js server and a real database.

 **Learn Once, Write Any App** -
-Instead of learning several frameworks, learn Reframe to be able to implement apps with any JavaScript stack.
+Instead of learning several frameworks, learn Reframe to be able to implement any app.
+For example,
+you can use Reframe
-For example, you can implement a frontend-only with Vue.js but you can as well implement a frontend+backend with React.
+to implement a static site with Vue.js but you can also use Reframe to implement a SSR app with React.

 **Resillient Framework** -
 Web dev technologies are rapidly evolving and,